 New and existing students in England and Wales can continue to apply for student finance as normal, and SLC will continue to process any applications that have been received as quickly as they can.

 SLC will continue to make scheduled payments – they have confirmed that providers will continue to receive scheduled tuition fee payments as normal, on receipt of confirmation that the student has registered with their university or college.

-Student Awards Agency Scotland (SAAS) is advising that students can submit their applications for the academic year 2020/21 to www.saas.gov.uk by 30 June 2021 to ensure funding is in place for the start of your course.
+Student Awards Agency Scotland (SAAS) is advising that students should submit their applications for the academic year 2021/22 to www.saas.gov.uk by 30 June 2021 to ensure funding is in place for the start of your course.

 SAAS is continuing to monitor the situation closely, and is asking people to refer to the new Student Information Scotland website.
 The site provides up to date information to students across both further and higher education (FE and HE) and is currently being used as a central point for COVID-19 funding information.

 Student finance applications for the academic year 2021/22 has now opened for full-time higher education students.

 New and existing students in NI can continue to apply for student finance as normal, and Student Finance NI (SFNI) will continue to process any applications that have been received as quickly as they can.

 Student Finance NI have made changes to how they work, including closing direct access to their offices temporarily.
 However, you can continue to email with your queries, scanned evidence, and documentation.
 Contact details and email addresses for your area are available on the SFNI website under ‘Find your Local Office.’

 For all the information you need, please go to the Student Finance NI website.